jhzhuang/Riemann_Solver/README.md

 and gives the result of analytical solution at disctrete nodes.
 In my program, there is no necessarity to seperate the initial discontinuity problem into five cases.
 The solver decide whether a wave is a shock wave or expansion wave by simply comparing the pressure before it and after it, and this makes it possible to automaticly compute parameters in certain zones using respective formulas for shock wave or expansion wave.
-The file example.cpp shows how to use this solver.
+The file example.cpp in directory example shows how to use this solver.